Second microlocalization and Fredholm theory for the three-body problem: Introduction

 See \cite{AndrewNSC, AndrasBook} for such a characterization of the Fredholm theory.
+Here we just remark it is crucial that

-From this perspective, (\ref{2 body Fredholm estimate}) can thus be seen as an alternative to elliptic regularity for non-elliptic operators whose characteristic sets have well-behaved bicharacteristic flow, the proof of which will follow from a combination of propagation of regularities and radial points estimates.
-More explicitly, let $\zeta$ be the variable dual to $z$, then in the case of $P$, it can be checked that
+are compact inclusions.
+From the quantitative perspective, (\ref{2 body Fredholm estimate}) can be seen as an alternative to elliptic regularity estimate for non-elliptic operators whose characteristic sets have well-behaved bicharacteristic flow, the proof of which will follow from a combination of elliptic regularity, propagation of regularity and radial point estimates.